 We already explained in our article about EV charging station solutions that most bad experiences with driving an electric vehicle (EV) come from problems with charging them and not from the electric cars themself.

-So in this article, we will focus on what makes an app the »best EV charging app,« how to provide an excellent user experience (UX) and how to achieve users’ loyalty.
+So in this article, we will focus on what makes an app the »best EV charging app,« how to provide an excellent user experience (UX), and how to achieve users’ loyalty.

 Table of contents

-- The battle of EV Charging apps
+- The Battle of EV Charging Apps

-- EV user experience (UX) vs. EV customer experience (CX)
+- EV User Experience (UX) vs. EV Customer Experience (CX)

-- How to build the best EV Charging app?
+- How to Build the Best EV Charging App?

-- General EV Charging app features
+- General EV Charging App Features

-- Special EV Charging app features
+- Special EV Charging App Features

-The battle of EV Charging apps
+The Battle of EV Charging Apps

 We could say that there is a battle on the market between car manufacturers, charge point operators (EV CPO) or Electro mobility Service Providers (EMSP), and providers of third-party EV charging apps.

 They all want the EV drivers to use just their app, but that is hard to do in reality.

-The reason for getting the users to use your app is simple!
-The EV Charging stations app is the best way to drive traffic to your charging points and offer additional services to better monetize on EV Charging.
+The Smart EV Charging app is the best way to drive traffic to your charging points and offer additional services to better monetize EV Charging.

-EV user experience (UX) vs. EV customer experience (CX)
+EV User Experience (UX) vs. EV Customer Experience (CX)